Our Values & Goals

 III.
 RISK ADVENTURES

 For art, we dare to be adventurous and create space for creativity.
-In doing so, we consciously risk sometimes failing, offending or not being liked.
-The name and spirit of the HIDALGO are based on the historical-literary Hidalgo, a lesser nobleman from ancient Spain.
-He is a go-getter, a freedom-loving spirit who is not afraid to take risks – and sometimes even tilts at windmills.
-In the song “Der Hidalgo” by Robert Schumann, he sings “Und Blumen oder Wunden trag’ morgen morgen ich nach Haus” (And tomorrow I’ll carry flowers or wounds home) to a text by Emanuel Geibel.
+In doing so, we consciously risk failing, offending or not meeting everyone’s taste.
+The name and spirit of the HIDALGO are based on the historical and literary Hidalgo, a lesser nobleman from ancient Spain.
+He is a daredevil, a freedom-loving spirit who is not afraid to take risks—and sometimes even battles windmills.
+In the song “Der Hidalgo” by Robert Schumann, he sings to a text by Emanuel Geibel: “Und Blumen oder Wunden trag’ morgen ich nach Haus” (“And tomorrow I’ll carry home flowers or wounds”).

 IV.
 PLAYING IN URBAN PLACES

-Good classical music is not bound to concert halls, rows of seats and evening dress.
-We perform where the young, urban scene is at home – in electro clubs, barbershops, bouldering halls or boxing clubs.
-Everyday functional places such as hotel lobbies, inner-city parking garages, suburban train stations or street intersections also serve as a stage.
-Classical music, as we understand it, strives for perfection in the moment and creates emotional borderline experiences – regardless of conventions.
+Good classical music is not bound to a concert hall, neat rows of seats and evening attire.
+We perform where the young, urban scene is at home—in electro clubs, barbershops, bouldering halls or boxing clubs.
+Everyday functional places like hotel lobbies, parking garages, S-Bahn stations or street intersections, too, can serve as our stage.
+Classical music, in the way that we understand it, strives for perfection in the moment and creates emotional borderline experiences, regardless of conventions.

 V. BREAKING DOWN DISTANCES

 The HIDALGO experience begins before the first beat: with the first step into the location, with opening the program guide, with scrolling through a post.
-We create an organic cosmos around the concert – breaking down distances, creating proximity and opening up new target groups.
-This includes an informal language, an innovative concert design, artistically integrated talk formats and the subsequent beer with artists and participants.
+We create an organic cosmos around the concert—breaking down distances, creating proximity and tapping into new target groups.
+This includes an informal language, an innovative concert design, artistically integrated talk formats and the ensuing beer with artists and participants.
 We communicate with our audience at eye level.

 VI.
 LIVING DIVERSITY

 Our artists come from many countries, our audience is a colorful mix.
 Exclusion has no place at HIDALGO.
 We pay attention to a balanced gender ratio in our team and its management as well as in the selection of artists.
-We are open to all age groups, with us the student sits next to the pensioner.
+We are open to all age groups, with students sitting next to pensioners.
 We try to ensure accessibility in all formats.
 Because social dialog between all people is a central concern for us, we offer heavily discounted tickets and free tickets for groups in need.

 VII.
 ECOLOGICALLY SUSTAINABLE MANAGEMENT

-Climate change is one of the great challenges of our generation – and we want to be part of the solution.
-We already pay attention to reusable materials, short travel distances and environmentally friendly logistics.
-In cooperation with the Munich-based WHAT IF project office for sustainable culture, we are investigating our ecological footprint.
-We develop a concept for internal sustainability management.
+Climate change is one of the biggest challenges of our generation—and we want to be part of the solution.
+We are already paying attention to reusable materials, short travel distances and environmentally friendly logistics.
+In cooperation with the Munich-based WHAT IF project office for sustainable culture, we are examining our ecological footprint.
+In doing so, we are developing a concept for internal sustainability management.
 We want to position HIDALGO as an ecologically sustainable institution and organize one of the first ecologically sustainable classical music festivals in Europe.

 VIII.
 NETWORKING

-In the long term, we want to establish ourselves as the epitome of young classical music – with new song formats, modern orchestral concerts and interdisciplinary installations and productions.
-To this end, we network with institutions such as the Munich Kunstareal, the Heidelberger Frühling and the Gothenburg Opera, international music academies and local, state and federal politicians.
-We are planning to cooperate with partner institutions beyond the German-speaking countries.
-In future, we will be advised by a board of trustees with members from the worlds of culture, business and politics.
+In the long term, we want to establish ourselves as the epitome of young classical music—with new song formats, modern orchestral concerts and interdisciplinary installations and productions.
+To achieve this, we are networking with institutions such as the Munich Kunstareal, the Heidelberger Frühling and the Gothenburg Opera, international music academies and local, state and federal politicians.
+We are planning collaborations with partner institutions beyond the German-speaking world.
+Going forward, we will be advised by a board of trustees with members from the worlds of culture, business and politics.

 IX.
 STRENGTHEN VOLUNTEERING